codeinthehole/codeinthehole.hugo/content/tips/avoiding-package-lockout-in-ubuntu-1804.md

     sudo systemctl stop $service
     sudo systemctl kill --kill-who=all $service

+    # If the service has never ran, we don't need to wait for it to die
+    if ! systemctl status "$service" | grep -q "Main PID:.*"; then return 0
+    fi

     # Wait until the status of the service is either exited or killed.
     while ! (sudo systemctl status "$service" | grep -q "Main.*code=\(exited\|killed\)") do